 It cannot be overstated how devastating heavy and prolonged periods of snow and ice can be to the trees and plants in your garden.
 If you simply knock off the snow resting on the leaves and branches of your prized specimens while it’s still soft and fresh there is a good chance that you will be preventing severe damage and possible fatalities – so it’s worth staying on alert when the white stuff arrives.

-Just because the winter is a time of dormancy for many living things doesn’t mean that your garden can’t still be interesting and exciting.
+Just because the winter is a time of dormancy for many living things, doesn’t mean that your garden can’t still be interesting and exciting.
 Incorporate architectural evergreen shrubs like the Phormium tenax to add crucial structure alongside deciduous shrubs like the Cornus sanguine ‘Midwinter Fire’ to set the winter border alight with it’s gorgeous flame-coloured stems.
+Find out how to plan a winter garden.